callionica/htmf/README.md

 # htmf - Shared state for multipage web applications

-`htmf` is a micro-framework for allowing multipage web applications to preserve elements (such as `audio` and `video`) across navigations using the powerful technique of *self-framing*.
+`htmf` is a micro-framework for allowing multipage web applications to preserve elements (such as `audio` and `video`) across navigations using the powerful technique of *self framing*.

-## Self-framing
+## Self Framing
 A self-framing web page is a page that detects whether it is hosted in a frame.
 If it is not in a frame, it alters the structure of its own page to create an `iframe` and load itself again within the `iframe`.

 The page understands which parts of itself are common to the web application and should be preserved (such as a `video` element or navigation controls) and which parts of itself are page-specific content, to be replaced when the user navigates to another page.